Rod price in Nepal 2026

 The Biggest Steel Companies in Nepal

 Nepal's steel industry has come a long way.
 A decade ago, nearly all rebar was imported.
 Today, Nepal is largely self-sufficient in steel production for construction, thanks to several home-grown manufacturers.
+These companies also play a major role in determining the overall rod price in Nepal through production capacity and market competition.

 1. Jagdamba Steel